CossetteG/UVU_DGM1610_Summer2022/README.md

 Then in Git Kraken, I use Fetch (under Pull) to check for new files from Git Hub, and Then Pull to add them to my repo

 Now we're going to branch?

+This change was made in the secondary branch. this way we can make changes and pull requests without corrupting the original file
+To merge this branch to the main branch, you can just drag and drop them together, and then push it